Q. What is Cattaraugus Gives?

 Q. Can I make donations via a mobile device?

 Yes!
-Simply visit https://www.cattaraugusgives.org on your mobile device.
+Simply visit cattaraugusgives.org on your mobile device.

 Q. Can I pre-schedule a donation for Cattaraugus Gives?

 You cannot pre-schedule your Cattaraugus Gives gift, but you may make a donation to a participating nonprofit before or after the Cattaraugus Gives.
-In order for your donation to be counted towards prize incentives awarded on Cattaraugus Gives it must be made between midnight and 11:59 p.m. on Dec 3rd, 2019.
+In order for your donation to be counted towards prize incentives awarded on Cattaraugus Gives it must be made between midnight at 11:59 p.m. on November 30th, 2021.